pulumi/docs/content/docs/reference/pkg/nodejs/pulumi/gcp/projects/_index.md

 import * as pulumi from "@pulumi/pulumi";
 import * as gcp from "@pulumi/gcp";

-const servicesPolicy = new gcp.projects.OrganizationPolicy("services_policy", {
+const servicesPolicy = new gcp.projects.OrganizationPolicy("servicesPolicy", {
     constraint: "serviceuser.services",
     listPolicy: {
         allow: {